 From the grandeur of Chicago to the beauty and community throughout its suburbs, Cook County is one of the greatest places to live in Illinois as well as the Midwest.
 Okay, perhaps we’re a bit biased, but with over 40 years serving primarily in Cook County, the Law Office of Fred Mark Dry has developed a deep appreciation of the community and the people who have made it such a great place to live.
-As a Cook County defense attorney, Fred Dry strives to ensure that all Cook County citizens are protected by their rights, especially that of innocent until proven guilty.
+As a defense attorney, Fred Dry strives to ensure that all Cook County citizens are protected by their rights, especially that of innocent until proven guilty.
 Our law firm focuses on all aspects of criminal defense, including DUI, violent crimes, sex crimes, theft charges, drug crimes, gun crimes and more.

-If you have been arrested, are under investigation, or you need the representation of a Cook County defense attorney wholly devoted to your rights, who will fight relentlessly and aggressively for you, feel free to stop by our Northfield, IL offices at 1 Northfield Plaza, Suite 300, or give us a call at (847) 441-1801, 24 hours a day, for a free consultation.
+If you have been arrested, are under investigation, or you need the representation of a defense attorney wholly devoted to your rights, who will fight relentlessly and aggressively for you, feel free to stop by our Northfield, IL offices at 1 Northfield Plaza, Suite 300, or give us a call at (847) 441-1801, 24 hours a day, for a consultation.
 The following guide will be helpful for anyone arrested in Cook County or awaiting trial.

 Cook County Municipal Courts